 - 1. From the SDMC, examine the service action event log for any open service action events.
-See "Viewing serviceable events by using the SDMC" on page 42 for details. - 2.
+See "Viewing serviceable events by using the SDMC" on page 52 for details. - 2.
 Are there any service action events that are open?

 No: If the system attention LED is still on, use the SDMC to turn off the LED.
-See "Activating and deactivating LEDs by using the SDMC."
+See "Activating and deactivating LEDs by using the SDMC" on page 51.
 This ends the procedure.